petrbouchal/czso/README.md

     point for many.

-2.  **providing a function to load a specific dataset to R** directly from the CZSO’s datastore, eliminating the need to copy a URL, unzip etc.
+2.  **providing a function to load a specific dataset to R** directly from the CZSO’s datastore, eliminating the friction of copying a URL, downloading, unzipping etc.

 Additionally, the package provides metadata on datasets.